The plastic recycling process is more complex than it might seem.

 "With this technology, we can now see the difference between all types of consumer plastics and different high-performance plastics.
 We can even see the difference between plastics which are made from the same chemical building blocks, but which are structured slightly differently."

-These are his words, which make us think of a clear improvement in the recycling process of plastic.
+These are his words, which make us think of a clear improvement in the recycling process of plastic bags.
 The studied technology has already been tested on a pilot scale, and is expected to be implemented at PLASTIX and Dansk Affaldsminimering Aps in spring 2022.

 “We use a hyperspectral camera in the infrared area and machine learning to analyze and classify the type of plastic directly on the conveyor belt.
-The plastic can therefore be separated into different types.
-This is a breakthrough that will have a huge impact on the separation of plastic "
+Plastic can therefore be separated into different types.
+It's a breakthrough that will have a huge impact on plastic separation."

-Professor Mogens Hinge, project director at the University of Aarhus
+Professor Mogens Hinge, project director at Aarhus University

 Plastic recycling